atahirkarasahin/academic_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm Assistant Professor at Karabuk University.
-I completed my PhD in Mechatronics Engineering at Necmettin Erbakan University.
-As my doctoral thesis, I am working on Modeling and Control of Dynamic Stability of an Novel Electric Caravan System.
-My research focuses on aerial robotics and autonomous systems.
-I'm interested in the guidance, control and embedded software of autonomous systems (AUV and UAV).
+I'm Assistant Professor at Necmettin Erbakan University and Visiting Research Fellow in Bristol Robotics Laboratory at University of Bristol.
+My research interests include learning-based control and design in aerial robots.